vitest-dev/vitest/docs/advanced/runner.md

    */
   fails?: boolean
   /**
-   * Hooks that will run if the task fails.
-The order depends on the `sequence.hooks` option.
-   */
-  onFailed?: OnTestFailedHandler[]
-  /**
-   * Hooks that will run after the task finishes.
-The order depends on the `sequence.hooks` option.
-   */
-  onFinished?: OnTestFinishedHandler[]
-  /**
    * Store promises (from async expects) to wait for them before finishing the test */ promises?: Promise<any>[]